Fact-checked

 • headache;

-• increased activity of hepatic enzymes;
+• increased activity of liver enzymes;

-• hemolysis (the process of erythrocyte destruction);
+• hemolysis (the process of destruction of red blood cells);

 Overdose